zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_inspect.md

 ```
   -h, --help              help for inspect
-  -k, --key string        Path to public key file for validating signed packages
+  -k, --key string        Path to a public key file that will be used to validate a signed package
   -s, --sbom              View SBOM contents while inspecting the package
       --sbom-out string   Specify an output directory for the SBOMs from the inspected Zarf package
-      --validate          Validate any checksums and signatures while inspecting the package
 ```

 ## Options inherited from parent commands

 ```
   -a, --architecture string   Architecture for OCI images
-      --insecure              Allow access to insecure registries and disable other recommended security enforcements.
+      --insecure              Allow access to insecure registries and disable other recommended security enforcements such as package checksum and signature validation.
 This flag should only be used if you have a specific reason and accept the reduced security posture.
   -l, --log-level string      Log level when running Zarf.
 Valid options are: warn, info, debug, trace (default "info")
       --no-log-file           Disable log file creation
       --no-progress           Disable fancy UI progress bars, spinners, logos, etc